 In this article...

-Ground prep work
+Ground prep work to grow our own lawn

-Unfortunately, the topsoil which the development had laid for us was utter rubbish.
-Consisting of about 50% rocks and 50% dirt.
 I don’t have green fingers, but I’m so glad we didn’t pay for the turf.
-It would have died off pretty quickly, and we would have poured all that money down the drain. (as our neighbours have now realised)
+It would have died off pretty quickly with the amount of rocks we had in the soil, and we would have poured all that money down the drain. (as our neighbours have now realised themselves)

 Then we did the back-breaking part of digging out a small amount of soil all over, and we tried to level the garden the best we could with the tools we had. eg, a shovel, a plank of 2×1, and our feet!

-Creating a new topsoil
+Creating a new topsoil ready to seed

-Next up, we needed to add some good quality topsoil back in.
-We paid for a 1 tonne dumpy bag of topsoil which was delivered from buyturfonline.co.uk.
 Opting for their root zone; a blend of natural soil and silica sand – perfect for seeding a lawn apparently!
 Well, thats what our gardening research told us anyway.

-James was in charge of shovelling the new soil into the wheelbarrow, whilst i wheeled it through, and created lots of mounds all over the garden.
-Next we raked it out (i used a broom, as we didn’t have another rake!) and did the duck waddle walk all over it.
-Not only to compact it slightly ready for the seed.
-But to provide free afternoon entertainment for our new neighbours too.
+James was in charge of shovelling the new soil into the wheelbarrow, whilst I wheeled it through, and created lots of mounds all over the garden.
+Next we raked it out (I used a broom, as we didn’t have another rake!) and did the duck waddle walk all over it.

-Spreading the grass seed
+Spreading the grass seed to grow our own lawn

 Next we filled up our seed spreader with grass seed and started laying an even coating.
 In hindsight, getting a spreader probably wasn’t required – but it was fun to use, plus we sold it on once we had finished with it.
-Just for info, we bought enough grass seed to allow 70 grams per m2.
-We also sprinkled over a little bit of grass seed fertiliser by hand.
-Just to help give it it’s best shot!

-We carried out lots of research on which grass seed to go for.
-Wanting something hard wearing that could withstand the boys playing football on, along with something that would survive the heat of a south facing garden.
 In the end we opted for Barenbrug’s Sport Extreme which we ordered from Collier Turf Care .
 The seed is 100% perennial ryegrass, usually used in areas such as golf tees, fairways, cricket squares and tennis courts.
 A strong grass for high wear areas.

 We then raked over it again lightly so the seeds were a little more covered.

-Helping it grow
+Helping the grass to grow

 James ordered a garden fleece which we pegged into the soil to prevent it from blowing away in the wind.
 The garden fleece isn’t necessary, but it helps protect the seeds from getting washed away by rain, or becoming an easy meal for the birds.
-It also helps to create a greenhouse for the seeds, keeping them warm and providing an extra bit of moisture from the condensation.

 We watered the grass twice a day, everyday, giving it a really good soaking every time.
 Luckily, we happened to time seeding our garden perfectly; lots of glorious sunshine for a couple weeks straight.

-The first two weeks after seeding
+The first two weeks of growth after seeding

 We couldn’t quite believe it, after 6 days we already had loads of tiny green shoots sticking out the ground, which was very encouraging to see!
 We carried on watering the grass twice a day, and by day 13 the entire area had turned green.
-The garden fleece came off, and spread a little more seed over any bald patches, then recovered it again for a few more days.

 18 days after seeding